gsa-central/gsaclassroom/README.md

 ## 2. Run the app:
 ```
 ##############################################################################
-# Copy and paste the following code to R in order to run GSARefDB:
+# Copy and paste the following code to R in order to run "GSA classroom":
 ##############################################################################

 library(shiny)